 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-As a supplement store manager, personal trainer, and mom to two busy toddlers, I am always on the hunt for convenient, nutritious, high-protein snacks.
+As a supplement store manager, personal trainer, and mom to two busy toddlers, I am always searching for convenient, nutritious, high-protein snacks.
+That’s why about a year ago, I started taking Premier Protein Shakes.
+Below, I’m sharing everything I like (and don’t like) about the product.

-It was so reassuring knowing that no matter what my day brought, I had a nutrient-dense, high-protein backup plan in my fridge, work bag, or gym bag.
+- Overall, it has been reassuring knowing that no matter what my day brings, I can have a nutrient-dense, high-protein backup plan in my fridge or gym bag.

 Overall Rating: 4.6/5